pschanely/CrossHair/doc/source/plugins.rst

     The names ``a`` and ``b`` above come from the definition of ``randint``.
     These names must be correct and CrossHair will throw an error if you register contracts with other argument names.
-In order to find the correct names, look for the source code of the function.
+In order to find the correct names, look for the source code or the documentation of the function.

-In case CrossHair did not find a signature for the function you are registering, it will display a warning and might encounter an error while checking your code.
-This may happen because CrossHair cannot infer the return type of the function.
-It will assume the return type to be ``object``, which might be wrong.
-If you encounter such a warning, you should register the signature for the funcion as well.
+If you register a function for which CrossHair cannot infer the signature, a ``ContractRegistrationError`` will be raised.
+In such cases, you need to register the signature for the function as well.
 As an example here, we will register the function ``numpy.random.randint`` (note that numpy is a C module):

 .. code-block::